CONVEYOR BELT MONITORING

 Site attenuation; decrease of an electric field by electrically conducting materials (the steel-cords).

 Even small cracks can be detected.
+No real-time monitoring.

 Detection of abrupt changes of the steel-cord cross-section.